National Guard Saves Lives From Wildfires and Signals Dividend Investors

 By: Paul Dykewicz,

-The National Guard saves lives from wildfires with strategies, training and equipment to reach burning areas and rescue people before fierce flames can and heavy smokes can kill and choke people.
-A byproduct of the rescues is that is brings attention to dividend-paying and non-dividend-paying stocks that investors can buy to support companies that provide life-saving products and services, as well as potentially profiting personally.
+The National Guard saves lives from wildfires with strategies, training and equipment to reach burning areas and rescue people before fierce flames and heavy smoke can kill and choke them.
+A byproduct of the rescues is to bring attention to dividend-paying and non-dividend-paying stocks that investors can buy to support companies that provide life-saving products and services, as well as potentially to profit personally.

-The National Guard saves lives from wildfires and signals investors about stocks that show the same kind of potential for growth that is displayed by green shoots that emerge from the charred forests left behind by the destruction of forests set ablaze.
+The National Guard saves lives from wildfires and signals investors about stocks that show the same kind of potential for growth that is displayed by green shoots that emerge from the charred forests left behind after they are set ablaze.
 Even though wildfires force risky rescues by the National Guard, investors seeking guidance about what to buy can find it by knowing where to look and keeping in mind such conflagrations have become an annual ordeal in the western United States.